NicoFerni/NicoFerni/README.md

 ### Hi there 👋

-I learned: HTML, CSS, JavaScript, React, Node, Express, Sequalize, Redux-Toolkit.
+I have learned: HTML, CSS, JavaScript, React, Node, Express, Sequalize, Redux-Toolkit.

-I really like programming and Im always learning new technologies, such as MongoDB or TypeScript for new opportunities.
+I'm currently working doing freelance projects with: NestJs, TypeScript, React-Native

 You can reach me on:
 https://www.linkedin.com/in/nicolasfernandev/ <br>